The federal government is still shut down. Here's what that means across the country

 What about Head Start?

-Beginning Nov.
-1, more than 65,000 children will be at risk of losing access to Head Start, the federal early-learning program for low-income families.
+As of Nov.
+3, more than 8,000 children had lost access to Head Start, the federal early-learning program for low-income families.
 That's because federal funding for individual Head Start programs cannot be disbursed while the government is shut down.

-Among the states hit hardest by this Nov.
-1 deadline: Florida, Georgia, Missouri and Ohio.
+Among the states hit hardest by the November funding lapse: Florida, Georgia, Missouri and Ohio.

 Nationally, Head Start serves roughly 750,000 infants, toddlers and preschool-age children, providing not just childcare and early learning but also free meals, health screenings and family support.